ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 When restarting from idle in ProbeBW states, BBR leaves C.cwnd as-is and paces packets at exactly BBR.bw, aiming to return as quickly as possible to its target operating point of rate balance and a full pipe.
-Specifically, if the flow's BBR.state is ProbeBW, and the flow is application-limited, and there are no packets in flight currently, then before the flow sends one or more packets BBR sets C.pacing_rate to exactly BBR.bw.
+Specifically, if the flow's BBR.state is ProbeBW, and the flow is , and there are no packets in flight currently, then before the flow sends one or more packets BBR sets C.pacing_rate to exactly BBR.bw.